rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     Number of :ref:`installonly packages <installonlypkgs_options-label>` allowed to be installed concurrently.

-    ``1`` is explicitely not allowed since it complicates kernel upgrades due to protection of the running kernel from removal.
+    ``1`` is explicitly not allowed since it complicates kernel upgrades due to protection of the running kernel from removal.

     Minimum is ``2``.